-- The directory where Sarus will create the OCI bundle.
+- The directory where the Sarus engine and hook binaries are installed (<sarus install prefix>/bin). - The directory where Sarus creates the OCI bundle.
 This location can be configured through the OCIBundleDir entry in sarus.json. - If the SSH Hook is installed, the directory of the custom SSH software.

 Most security checks can be disabled through the corresponding parameter in the Sarus configuration file.
-Checks on sarus.json and sarus.schema.json will always be performed, regardless of the parameter value.
+Checks on sarus.json and sarus.schema.json are always performed, regardless of the parameter value.